flynnbr11/QMLA/docs/rst_tutorial.rst

    (marked in green) from the previous branch is combined with all the unused terms.

-We can compose an :term:‘Exploration Strategy‘ using these rules, say for
+We can compose an :term:`Exploration Strategy` using these rules, say for

 .. math:: \termset = \left\{ \sx^1, \ \sy^1, \ \sx^1 \otimes \sx^2, \ \sy^1 \otimes \sy^2 \right\}